Bartosz Salamon: Lech Poznań

 On 9 January 2021, Salamon signed a three-and-a-half-year contract with Polish Ekstraklasa side Lech Poznań.
 A product of their youth system, he returned to Poznań after nearly fourteen years.

 In 2023, after Lech's match against Djurgårdens IF in the UEFA Europa Conference League, Salamon tested positive for chlortalidone, a substance banned by WADA.
 On 13 April 2023, hours before a home game in the quarter-finals against Fiorentina, UEFA suspended Salamon from all competitions for three months.
 For his offence, Salamon was banned for eight months, starting from the day of his suspension.
 He made his return on 16 December 2023, playing the full 90 minutes in a 2–2 away draw against Radomiak Radom.
 On 29 May 2024, Salamon extended his deal with the club for another two years.

 After not being given any playing time at the start of the 2025–26 season, Salamon terminated his contract with Lech by mutual consent on 27 August 2025.
 In three-and-a-half years, he made 87 appearances for his hometown club, won two league titles and was part of the team that reached the UEFA Europa Conference League quarter-finals in 2023, Lech's best-ever result in any European competition.

 Carrarese

 Hours after leaving Lech, Salamon joined Serie B club Carrarese on a two-year deal.
+He made his debut, and sole official appearance, on 21 September 2025, playing 57 minutes in a 4–3 league loss to Avellino.
+Salamon and Carrarese mutually agreed to part ways on 21 August 2026.

 International career

 Having represented Poland at youth levels ranging from U16 until U21, in September 2010, Salamon received his first call-up to the senior squad for friendly matches against the United States and Ecuador.
 He debuted on 26 March 2013 in a 2014 World Cup qualification against San Marino.

 In March 2016, three years after his senior squad absence, he received a call-up from Poland manager Adam Nawałka for matches against Serbia and Finland.
 On 30 May, he was called up to Poland squad for UEFA Euro 2016, but was an unused substitute in all matches.

 On 7 June 2024, Salamon was selected for his second international tournament, making Poland's squad for UEFA Euro 2024.
+He started in Poland's opening game, a 2–1 loss to the Netherlands, and remained benched for the rest of the tournament.